engayman2002/Embedded_Systems_Course_MU/README.md

 # Embedded_Systems_Course_MU
 Embedded Systems Course - Faculty of Engineering - Mansoura University

-We learnt Embedded Systems on PIC16f877A Microcontroller

-Here you can see my tasks of this course.
+In the Embedded Systems course offered by the Faculty of Engineering at Mansoura University, we focused on programming and working with the PIC16F877A microcontroller.
+Below, you’ll find an overview of the tasks covered in this course.

-Thank you for your time.
+Thank you for your time!